Laurent-EECS/ssh/README.md

 Open a Terminal - also known as a shell or a Command Line Interface - on your local Operating System.

 Then, type in the command prompt :

-(press ENTER after each command line or after responding to a Terminal request)
 ```
 ssh root@ip_address
 ```
+Type the password attached to the **root** of your remote computer system and press ENTER.

+Always press ENTER after a command line or in response to a Terminal request.

-The *ip_address* field corresponds to the public IP address of your remote computer system, for example *70.80.90.10*.
+Note that the *ip_address* field corresponds to the public IP address of your remote computer, for example *70.80.90.10*.
 A domain name also works if exists !
-In that case, we can type *@remoteserver.com* instead of *@70.80.90.10*.
+In that case, we can type *@remoteserver.com* instead of *@70.80.90.10* if our remote computer system has the domain name *remoteserver.com*.

-Type the password attached to the **root** of your remote computer system and press ENTER.

 **You must now be connected on your remote computer system as root !**

-Then, type the following command line to create your user account :
+Then, type the following command line to create your personal user account :
 ```
 adduser user_name
 ```
-Here too, user_name corresponds to the username you choose for your account, for example *jane*.
+Here too, *user_name* corresponds to the username you will choose for your personal account, for example *jane*.

-Type a chosen password for your acccount.
+Type a chosen password for your personal user acccount.
 Retype your password to confirm !

 The Terminal allows you to enter optionnal values such as *Full name*, *Room number*, and more.
 You can pass these steps by typing ENTER and set default values.